afronski/playground-agentic-ai/README.md

 # `playground-agentic-ai`

-Example of how to use write agents, *MCP* servers, and clients - all of that with [Strands Agents](https://strandsagents.com/latest/) (in _Python_ :snake:), [Spring AI](https://spring.io/projects/spring-ai), [FastMCP](https://gofastmcp.com/getting-started/welcome), and deploy that with [FastAPI](https://fastapi.tiangolo.com/) via containers, on [AWS Lambda](https://aws.amazon.com/pm/lambda/) via [AWS SAM](https://aws.amazon.com/serverless/sam/), and [Amazon Bedrock AgentCore](https://aws.amazon.com/bedrock/agentcore/).
+Example of how to create agents, *MCP* servers, and clients - all of that with [Strands Agents](https://strandsagents.com/latest/) (in _Python_ :snake:), [Spring AI](https://spring.io/projects/spring-ai), [FastMCP](https://gofastmcp.com/getting-started/welcome), and deploy that with [FastAPI](https://fastapi.tiangolo.com/) via containers, on [AWS Lambda](https://aws.amazon.com/pm/lambda/) via [AWS SAM](https://aws.amazon.com/serverless/sam/), and [Amazon Bedrock AgentCore](https://aws.amazon.com/bedrock/agentcore/).

 ## Local Development

-Here you can find a list of the recommended prerequisites for this repository.
+Here is a list of the recommended prerequisites for this repository.

 - Pre-installed tools:
   - [Finch](https://runfinch.com) or any other tool for local container development, that is compatible with *Docker* APIs.